This proposal (along with its smaller sister records proposal) covers a

 not any more problematic than using a collection literal in the same context

-expression is always delimited by a switch
+since a switch expression is always delimited by a switch and }.

 Making it high precedence allows useful patterns like: